De la Conquête de Constantinople: Background

 Villehardouin's words — while sometimes accurate and other times not — present a vivid personal account of the Fourth Crusade.
 From the outset, Villehardouin states that he is a pilgrim, but he never explains this tenet of the Crusade.
 Another omission is Fulk of Neuilly's influence on the origins of the Fourth Crusade.
 Villehardouin merely reports of the successes of his work.

 A misleading portion of the book is Villehardouin's treatment of the envoy and negotiations that lead to Venice being the central port for the Fourth Crusade.
 Many historians have described the calculation by Villehardouin on the number of men and horses needed as chivalrous enthusiasm combined with Christian idealism.
 Villehardouin claims that it is in fact the Venetians who were outwitted, but Villehardouin has overcalculated (only 11,000 showed up instead of over 33,000 as planned).
 Villehardouin directs attention to crusaders possibly leaving from other ports.

 Villehardouin captures the Council at Zara with specific detail, and so creates a negative view of this portion of the Crusade.
 He describes how Zara's citizens pleaded with the Crusaders not to attack a Christian city and gives an unbiased description of the looting by the Crusaders.
 He also points out that the French would not attack Zara and that many deserted the Crusade.
 This attitude continues with his description of the Siege at Constantinople as well.
 He is appalled at the actions of the Crusaders and describes the destruction and thefts.
 He claims that Constantinople had prized and ancient relics equivalent to the rest of the world combined.
 Throughout his book, Villehardouin shows an understanding of history and of Greek culture that allows for a more complete view.

-A sample text from the Chronicle
+Manuscripts

+There are six principal manuscripts of De la Conquête.
+By their conventional sigla, they are: